Frequently Asked Questions

 I have an offer of a place from another PhD programme and I need an early decision from Trinity.
 What can I do?

-We do not make early decisions and all applicants are notified at the same time in April.
+We do not make early decisions and all applicants are notified at the same time in May/June.

 Trinity College’s Graduate Studies Office will write informing students of the results of their applications, within approximately eight weeks of the application deadline.